jlblancoc/suitesparse-metis-for-windows/README.md

 The goal is using one single CMake code to build against *SuiteSparse* in standard Linux package systems (e.g. `libsuitesparse-dev`) and in manual compilations under Windows.

+This fork was done to simplify buidling SuiteSparse with MKL as the blas implementation.

 **Credits:** Jose Luis Blanco (Universidad de Almeria); Jerome Esnault (INRIA).

 ![logo](https://raw.githubusercontent.com/jlblancoc/suitesparse-metis-for-windows/master/docs/logo.png)